Science and misinformation surrounding amniotic, cord blood, placenta stem cell therapy

 There is a great amount of misinformation surrounding “amniotic stem cell therapy,” and “umbilical cord blood stem cell therapy.”
 We hope in this article we can help you understand what these treatments are and what these treatments are not.
 These treatments can help people, however, at this time we choose not to offer them.

 In many of our patients, we find the goals of treatment can be achieved without the use of stem cell therapy.
 How can we say that?
-More than twenty-six years of clinical observation.
+More than twenty-seven years of clinical observation.

 - Many “stem cell” companies buy amniotic/placenta tissue and cord blood from tissue banks.
 The cord blood is remnant blood usually collected from that which remains in the placenta.